tanmayrathi-gkmit/reimbursement-tracking-system-doc/docs/bus-sys-use.md

 #### **Actors**
 - **Employee** – Staff member submitting a reimbursement request.
-- **System** – The Reimbursement Tracking System that manages reimbursement request and expenses.
+- **System** – The Employee Reimursement System that manages reimbursement request and expenses.
 - **Admin** – Reviewer who validates and approves or rejects the reimbursement request.

 #### **Goal**